im-Rajat/Ethical-Hacking/README.md

 ### Here You can find simple notes to study Ethical Hacking

-- We Require Wireless Adapter for Wifi Cracking (Support Monitor Mode and Packet Injection)
+- We Require Wireless Adapter for Wifi Cracking which Support Monitor Mode and Packet Injection